oracle-livelabs/security/database/secure-legacy-application/explore-app-with-dv-enabled/explore-app-with-dv-enabled.md

 In this lab, you will complete the following tasks:

-- Explore the production HR application before enforcing Database Vault
 - Flip the Database Vault realm from **simulation** to **enforcement** mode
-- Demonstrate the inability to view data on the HR application and query the data in `EMPLOYEESEARCH_PROD` through Database Actions.
+- Demonstrate the inability to query the data in `EMPLOYEESEARCH_PROD` with DBA_DEBRA and ADMIN.

 ### Prerequisites